Daniel Zovatto: Early life and career

 Zovatto played a leading role in Don't Breathe, a horror film directed by Fede Álvarez, cast as the character Money.
 The film premiered on March 12, 2016, at the South by Southwest film festival and was released in the USA on August 26, 2016.
 Although set in Detroit, it was shot primarily in Hungary, with only a few views of the Detroit ruins shot in Detroit.
 In 2016, Zovatto landed a recurring role on AMC's horror drama series Fear the Walking Dead, during the show's second season.
 Although he does not appear in the premiere episode of season two, "Monster", Jack (Zovatto) is heard conversing with Alicia Clark (Alycia Debnam-Carey) after the latter responds to his distress calls over the radio.
 Debnam-Carey and Zovatto's characters share a romance in the succeeding episodes "Blood in the Streets" and "Captive", despite Jack and accomplices of his having kidnapped Clark and her stepfather.
-The same year, he appeared in an episode of the From Dusk Til Dawn TV series as Tommy.
+The same year, he appeared in an episode of the From Dusk till Dawn TV series as Tommy.

 In 2017, Zovatto had smaller roles in film, appearing in Greta Gerwig's critically acclaimed Lady Bird, starring Saoirse Ronan, and Newness, starring Nicholas Hoult.
-He also appeared in an episode of Dimension 404 "Cinethrax” opposite Sarah Hyland.
+He also appeared in an episode of Dimension 404 "Cinethrax" opposite Sarah Hyland.

-Later he was cast in one of the main roles in HBO's dark comedy drama series Here And Now opposite Oscar winners Tim Robbins and Holly Hunter as Ramon, one of the adopted siblings of a multiracial family.
-Ramon was born in Colombia and adopted as a baby, and he is in a relationship with free-spirited Henry (Andy Bean).
+Later, he was cast in one of the main roles in HBO's dark comedy-drama series Here And Now opposite Oscar winners Tim Robbins and Holly Hunter as Ramon, one of the adopted siblings of a multiracial family.
+Ramon was born in Colombia and adopted as a baby.
+He is in a relationship with free-spirited Henry (Andy Bean).
 The family begins to struggle as Ramon starts hallucinating and seeing the figures 11:11 constantly.
-The series premiered in February 2018 and was canceled by HBO after 1 season.
+The series premiered in February 2018 and was canceled by HBO after one season.